KartikkAhuja/Movie-recommender-system/README.md

 Tech stack and libraries- Python, Word2Vec

-# Data set not uploaded due to size limit
+# Dataset not uploaded due to size limit